· July 8, 2026

 When your baseline is sympathetic overdrive, sleep debt, and a system already braced — that same surge feels like overwhelm.
 Panic.
 Flooding.
 Too much.

-Estrogen is an amplifier molecule.
-It turns up the volume on whatever signal is already there.
+That’s the amplifier mechanic at work.
 The terrain underneath determines what gets amplified — which is the terrain-first argument applied to perimenopause with particular precision.
 Two women with identical hormone levels can have completely different experiences because the baseline is different.

 When you’re in a surge and everything feels unbearable, the more useful question is: “What current is running underneath that’s being magnified right now?”